DinnerIsDelayed/syntaxtraining/README.md

 1. Choose your desired topic from the available options.
 2. Follow the interactive tutorials to practice your syntax skills.
 3. Save your progress to continue your training later.

-## Contributing

-We welcome contributions from the community!
-If you have ideas for new topics, features, or improvements, please open an issue or submit a pull request.
-We appreciate your help in making SyntaxTraining even better.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Happy coding and training with SyntaxTraining!